inet-framework/inet/showcases/wireless/analogmodel/doc/index.rst

 while the generic :ned:`ApskRadio` works with :ned:`RadioMedium`.
 The analog model can be configured in radio and radio medium modules with the :par:`signalAnalogRepresentation` parameter.
 The analog model settings should match between the radios and the radio medium.

+Here are some of radio types available in INET:

+- :ned:`GenericRadio`: simple radio model with parameters for bitrate, header length and preamble duration; contains :ned:`GenericTransmitter` and :ned:`GenericReceiver`
+- :ned:`ApskRadio`: a hypotetical radio that uses one of the well-known modulations without utilizing techniques such as forward error correction, interleaving, or spreading; contains :ned:`ApskTransmitter` and :ned:`ApskReceiver`
+- :ned:`Ieee80211Radio`: Wifi radio; contains :ned:`Ieee80211Transmitter`, :ned:`Ieee80211Receiver`, and :ned:`Ieee80211Mac`

 Unit Disk Model
 ---------------